Tony Siscone: Racing career

-In 1977, after 4 modified seasons, fellow Hammontonian Frank Ransom offered Siscone the ride in his controversial #0 NASCAR Modified.
-The Ransom/Siscone Team won 3 modified events with a 355 CI small block Chevy engine against the big block modifieds at Wall Stadium and NASCAR's New Egypt Speedway.
-In April 1978, opening night at Wall Stadium, the Ransom/Siscone team won the modified main event.
-4 days after celebrating their big win, car owner Frank Ransom passed away.
+In 1977, after four modified seasons, fellow Hammontonian Frank Ransom offered Siscone the ride in his controversial No. 0 NASCAR Modified.
+The Ransom/Siscone Team won three modified events with a 355 CI small block Chevy engine against the big block modifieds at Wall Stadium and NASCAR's New Egypt Speedway.
+In April 1978, opening night at Wall Stadium, the Ransom/Siscone team won the modified main event. four days after celebrating their big win, car owner Frank Ransom passed away.
 Siscone and Team Ransom were devastated.
-After 3 months without a modified ride at Wall Stadium, Siscone was given the chance to drive the Fred & Kathy Burdge #57 modified.
-After 11 races, the Burdge/Siscone team ended the season with three top 5 finishes, six top 10 finishes and NO wins.
+After three months without a modified ride at Wall Stadium, Siscone was given the chance to drive the Fred & Kathy Burdge No. 57 modified.
+After 11 races, the Burdge/Siscone team ended the season with three top-five finishes, six top-ten finishes and no wins.

-In August 1978, car owner Dick Barney, Robert Barney, and Hoyt Morrison offered Siscone the chance to drive their #14 modified car during the last six races of the season at NASCAR's New Egypt Speedway.
-Siscone finished all six races in the top 5.
+In August 1978, car owner Dick Barney, Robert Barney, and Hoyt Morrison offered Siscone the chance to drive their No. 14 modified car during the last six races of the season at NASCAR's New Egypt Speedway.
+Siscone finished all six races in the top-five.
 The Barney/Morrison team wrapped up the 1978 season at Wall Stadium's "Turkey Derby 150".
-Siscone started 23rd in the Derby and charged to a 5th place finish.
-Needless to say, Siscone continued to drive the #14 for the next 16 years.
+Siscone started 23rd in the Derby and charged to a fifth place finish.
+Needless to say, Siscone continued to drive the No. 14 for the next 16 years.

-In 1982, Tony Siscone crashed into Ray Evernham (car #19) at the Martinsville Speedway.
+In 1982, Siscone was involved in a violent crash with Ray Evernham's No. 19 modified at the Martinsville Speedway.
 The accident occurred on lap 166 of the 250-lap race.
 Evernham's car stalled out, and Siscone crashed into him, causing a large, firery explosion.
-While Evernham only suffered minor burns, Siscone suffered 3rd degree burns on both of his hands.
-The following year, 1983, the Barney/Siscone Team won the New Egypt Speedway NASCAR Championship, finishing in the top 3 in every race with no DNFs.
-The Barney/Siscone Team also won the 1983 Wall Stadium modified Championship.
-Despite his injuries, Siscone returned to the Martinsville Speedway in 1984--2 years after grafting surgery to both hands--the Team competed in NASCAR's "Cardinal 250", and WON the prestigious event!.
+While Evernham only suffered minor burns, Siscone suffered third degree burns to both of his hands.
+The following year, 1983, was the Team's "comeback season".
+The Barney/Siscone Team went on to win the New Egypt Speedway NASCAR Championship, finishing in the top-three in every race with no DNFs.
+The Barney/Siscone Team also won the 1983 Wall Stadium Modified Championship.
+Despite his previous injuries, Siscone returned to the Martinsville Speedway in 1984, two years after grafting surgery to both hands.
+The team competed in NASCAR's Modified "Cardinal 250", and won the prestigious event!